 Person Hours of Delay

-Person hours of delay measures the additional travel time experienced by all occupants of a vehicle beyond what would be experienced under uncongested conditions.
+Person hours of delay measure the additional travel time experienced by all occupants of a vehicle beyond what would be experienced under uncongested conditions.

 Methodology